SullivanC137/Apex-Workshops/Going the distance/instructions/2.basics/README.md

 4. Do the same for runner id
 5. Use these LOV's to also change your result form page.
 Use PopUp LOV's

+6. Optional: change the column headers and navigation icons